No one is perfect.

 This attitude may benefit them when things are going well, but this also causes a person to take everything that happens to them personally, as if life has nothing better to do than harass them.

 The best people never take any affront personally.
-The moment a person makes a problem personal, they’re unable think clearly about it.
-You’ll never become a better person while you make problems personal.
+The moment a person makes a problem personal, they’re unable to think clearly about it.
+You’ll never become a better person when you make every problem personal.

 You must understand that an unfortunate side effect of living in the universe is that bad things will happen to you simply because you exist.
 However, the universe is completely impersonal and impartial.